From Clinic to Community: Women’s Health Through a Global Lens Cambodian Study Tour

 ANGKOR SUNRISE & FULL DAY TEMPLE EXPLORATION

 Wake up early this morning to depart at 4:45 AM, to see the amazing sunrise at Angkor Wat, a bucket list item on any trip to Siem Reap, the pre-dawn view provides a different and tranquil feeling in the cool of the morning.
-We will return to your hotel in time for breakfast.

-We start today with a visit to Angkor Thom, the ancient royal city of the Khmer Empire with its centerpiece; the Bayon temple.
 Although it may look like a shapeless mass of stone, further scrutiny reveals towers with enigmatic faces of former King Jayavarman VII.
 Continue to the Terrace of the Elephants, which served as a platform from where the King could welcome back his victorious army and the Terrace of the Leper King, which holds perfect carvings winding along a narrow passageway that leads to the Baphuon complex.

-Cervical Cancer Prevention & Women’s Health Screening:
+Cervical Cancer Prevention & Women’s Health Screening

 • HPV vaccination uptake